Jayden-Harris/Collatz-virtual-machine/readme.md

 ## Features

 - **Custom Instruction Set**: Design and run programs with a simple assembly-like language (`.cal` files).
+- **Custom parser and assembler**: Parse CAL code into parity strings from collatz and store in collatz virtual machine (CVM) memory.
 - **Collatz Parity Encoding (CPE)**: Encode and decode binary instructions using Collatz parity sequences.
 - **Assembler & Runtime**: Compile `.cal` source files into a collatz binary parity string which is stored in memory and then execute by the VM
-- **Modular Codebase**: Organized into separate modules for VM, assembler, Collatz encoding, I/O, and utilities.
+- **Modular Codebase**: Organized into separate modules for VM, assembler, Collatz encoding and utilities.
-- **Extensible Architecture**: Easy to add new instructions, I/O devices, and debugging tools.

 ---